October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

 The unibody design process made its debut on the 2008 MacBook Air.
 Then it filtered out to other Apple products including the iPhone, iPad and, yes, the 27-inch iMac.

 The new Magic Mouse that accompanied the iMac continued this minimalist design aesthetic, with a distinct lack of buttons and moving parts.
 Using technology similar to the iPhone and the MacBook trackpad, it eschewed a scroll wheel for a hard, acrylic multitouch surface.
 It was the mouse Steve Jobs always wanted.

 Aluminum iMac: A design Apple could stick with

-Yes, the displays are better, the computers are thinner and the processors have been upgraded.
-But compared to the series of major redesigns that followed in the nine years after the iMac G3, it’s fair to say that with the October 2009 iMac, Apple found a design it could stick with.
+For more than a decade after the 2009 unibody iMac launch, little changed with the computer line’s design.
+Yes, the displays became better, the all-in-one design grew even thinner and the processors received the inevitable upgrades.
+But compared to the series of major redesigns that followed in the nine years after the original iMac G3, it’s fair to say that with the October 2009 iMac, Apple found a design it could stick with.

-Did you buy this iMac model?
+Did you buy a 2009 iMac?
 How do you think it compares to the Macs that came before it as far as design goes?
 Leave your comments below.